 For specific rules on respecting consumers’ wishes, see chapter C, article C8.

-Article 25 – Environmental behaviour

-Marketing communications should not appear to condone or encourage actions which contravene the law, self-regulatory codes or generally accepted standards concerning climate change, sustainable and environmentally responsible behaviour.

-They should respect the principles set out in chapter D, on Environmental Claims in Marketing Communications and be mindful of the ICC Framework for responsible environmental marketing.

 Article 26– Responsibility

 These general rules on responsibility are technology neutral and apply to all forms of marketing communications.
 Rules on responsibility with special relevance to certain activities or media can be found in the chapters devoted to those activities and media.